kamil-nowocin/Test_Automation-automationpractice/README.md

 5. In terminal type `./gradlew runTests {run with tags TBA}` -> This will run all `.feature` files which provided tag.
 6. In terminal type `./gradlew test` -> This will run all tests from tests package.`(src/test/java/tests)`
 You can add some environment settings, before you run tests with this command, e.g.
-   - `-Dselenium.host="YOUR_HOST_NAME"` -> available hosts: Chrome, Firefox, Opera, Safari, Edge, Browserstack
+   - `-Dselenium.host="YOUR_HOST_NAME"` -> available hosts: Chrome, Firefox, Opera, Safari, Edge, IE, Safari, BrowserStack
 7. Create your own runner :hammer_and_wrench:
+## TEST RESULTS (Allure Report)
+* After each CI/CD cycle run, tests results will be automatically uploaded to [kamil_nowocin.github.io/Test_Automation](https://kamil-nowocin.github.io/Test_Automation-automationpractice/)
+* After each LOCAL cycle run, tests results will be stored in build/allure-report.
+In terminal type `allure generate build/allure-report --clean` to generate local Allure Test Results
+## TEST LOGS
+There are two types of log information saved after each test run:
+* Detailed logs in log directory.
+Warning!
+These logs will be deleted when you launch new test run.
+* Colorful logs in testdata.xls file.
+Warning!
+These logs will be overwritten when you launch new test run. <sub><sup>(Only for TestNG runners)</sup></sub>
 ## AUTHORS
 - **Kamil Nowocin** - *Initial work* - [Kamil Nowocin](https://github.com/kamil-nowocin)
 ## LICENSE